 Clutter isn’t just made up of physical matter – it can also be unwanted light.
 Shooting in harsh light conditions can throw undesirable highlights in your background.
 To reduce this, use some flash to lift your subject, or simply choose to shoot on an overcast day in flatter light conditions.

 Lastly, your composition choice can naturally lead your viewer’s eye to your subject.
-Many are often drawn to areas just off centre in the frame – a phenomenon defined by the famous Rule of Thirds.
+Many are often drawn to areas just off center in the frame – a phenomenon defined by the famous Rule of Thirds.
 Making sure your subject’s eye reflects the light makes them stand out all the more.

 Alison Wright's job is to find compassion in a world of chaos and give people a voice.
 Here she breaks down what it takes to be a photojournalist.